ProjectiveGroupUK/tips-sf-native-app-docs/docs/getting-started.md

 ## Grant Application Role
 TiPS App is installed with 2 application roles:

 - TIPS_ADMIN_ROLE - This is the role, which can read/write all TiPS metadata objects.
 It acts like an application owner role.
-Assign this role to other account/database roles and/or users who need read/write privileges to TiPS metadata information. <br>E.g., to grant this role to SYSADMIN:
+Assign this role to other account/database roles and/or users who need read/write privileges to TiPS metadata information <br>E.g., to grant this role to SYSADMIN:

 ```
 USE ROLE <account role>;